NASCAR Playoff Drivers Notes and Quotes – Las Vegas

 Joey Logano only led six laps of the South Point 400 Sunday afternoon, but they were the ones that mattered.
 It was his third regular-season win this year, his 35th Cup Series victory and it was also Team Penske’s 99th series win with Ford.

 It was particularly meaningful as Logano only became eligible for the Round of 8 after the No. 48 Hendrick Motorsports Chevrolet, driven by Alex Bowman, was disqualified in the Round of 12 elimination race when his car did not meet minimum weight post-race.
-The disqualification advanced Logano, who was previously 4 points short of advancing to the Round of 8.
+Logano advanced to the Playoffs as a result of the disqualification.
+He was previously 4 points short of transferring to the Round of 8.

 Joey Logano, No. 22 Team Penske Ford – Winner